MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 **Import connect**

-You need to connect the component to Redux to do this you need `connect` from 'react-redux'.
+You need to connect the `GridBoard` component to Redux to do this you need `connect` from 'react-redux'.

 Import `connect` from 'react-redux' at the top of the `GridBoard`